Welcome to Reception

 Each week we will chose a learning hero who demonstrates one of these skills.

-Our learning hero for this week is … for understanding other people’s feelings.
+Our learning hero for this week is Amber for breaking down any barriers to learning.

 The children have talked about what they did at the weekend.